andregao/angel-tree-react/README.md

 ### Hosting - Firebase or Netlify

-- If using Firebase, initialize its configuration by running:
+- If using Firebase, at root of the folder and initialize its configuration by running:
   > firebase init
   - Select Hosting service and create a new project
   - Be sure to type "build" for the public directory and configure this as a single-page app